 This course is designed to provide the criminal justice major with basic information about the state, county and municipal level of policing in the United States.
 Issues such as the police role, police discretion, police culture, personality and stress will be discussed.
 Other areas of inquiry will be police and the various communities they police, police and the law, and police ethics.
-Finally, the course will present pragmatic career choice information to the student concerning required, entry-level law enforcement testing, physical requirements age restrictions, psychological parameters, and other qualifications that the student will be required to meet in order to enter into a law enforcement career.
+Finally, the course will present pragmatic career choice information to the student concerning required entry level law enforcement testing, physical requirements age restrictions, psychological parameters, and other qualifications that the student will be required to meet in order to enter into a law enforcement career.
 There is a strong emphasis on police entry testing.

 Prerequisite: CJ 101, Upper division status.
+This course was previously listed as CJ 211

 CJ 311 3 Police Management and Organization

-This course exposes the student to a broad spectrum of law enforcement organizations that exist in our society today.
-The focus is on the organization of law enforcement and certain management styles that have been utilized to deal with policing our society.
-The issues and areas covered include: management theory, organizational environment, leadership, productivity, operations, information management, communications, and the relationship that exists in these and other areas which affect our law enforcement agencies today.
+This course would expose the student to a broad spectrum of law enforcement organizations that occur in our society today.
+The focus would be on the organization of law enforcement and certain management styles that have been utilized to deal with policing our society.
+The issues and areas to be covered would include: management theory, organizational environment, leadership, productivity, operations, information management, communications, and the relationship that exists in these and other areas which affect our law enforcement agencies today.
+A required course for the baccalaureate degree in Criminal Justice.

-CJ 312 Police: Human Dimension
+CJ 312 3 Police: Human Dimension

 This course will review the historical foundations of policing and relate those original influences to presentday practices and policies.
-The course will include a review of private police and security, police unions, political influences on police work, and police deviance.
+The course will include a review of private police/ security, police unions, political influences on police work, and police deviance.
 An in-depth look at police problems and issues such as ethics, decision making, police discretion, use of deadly force, police cynicism, stress in police employment, coping mechanisms, and the future of policing will be included.